epimorphics/elda/docs/E1.3.0-SNAPSHOT/index.md

 ------------------

-To change the specification used without having to use a `-Delda.spec` command line option every time, edit the Elda `webapps/elda/WEB-INF/web.xml`.
+To change the specification used without having to use a `-Delda.spec` command line option every time, you will have to build your own version of Elda; see the instructions elsewhere (TBD).
+When you do so, edit `webapps/elda/WEB-INF/web.xml`.
 Find the servlet configuration

     <servlet>
       <servlet-name>loader-init</servlet-name>